JetAstra/SDAR/README.md

 </div>

-**SDAR** (**S**ynergy of **D**iffusion and **A**uto**R**egression) model is a new large language model that integrates autoregressive (AR) and discrete diffusion modeling strategies.
-It combines the efficient training paradigm of AR models with the highly parallel inference capability of diffusion models, while delivering performance fully on par with SOTA open-source AR models.
-At the same time, SDAR sets a new benchmark as the most powerful diffusion language model to date.
+We introduce SDAR (Synergy of Diffusion and AutoRegression), a large diffusion language model that integrates autoregressive and discrete diffusion modeling.
+By combining the training efficiency of autoregressive methods with the parallel decoding capability of diffusion models, SDAR achieves performance on par with state-of-the-art open-source AR models, while establishing a new benchmark as the most powerful diffusion-based language model to date.

-Key Features:
+Highlights:
 - 🚀 Low-Cost AR-to-BlockDiffusion
 - ⚡ 2-4× Faster Inference
 - 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA, ChemBench, Physics (Top1) )